AlexsLemonade/training-modules/CONTRIBUTING.md

 In general, input files that are not present in this repository will be linked as part of setting up the repository or user folder, as described in the [Data file management](#data-file-management) section of this document.

 An exception is when a notebook relies on the completion of tasks run outside the notebook (salmon mapping, for example).
-In that case, any extra required files should be uploaded to S3 via the [`syncup-s3.sh` script](#files-stored-on-s3) so that the notebook can run to completion during automated testing.
+In that case, a Data Lab member will upload any extra required files to S3 via the [`syncup-s3.sh` script](#files-stored-on-s3) so that the notebook can run to completion during automated testing.

 ## Data file management